-TIFICATION OF PLAINTIFF TO FEDERAL SECURITIES L AWS I, DAVID W. LEAP ) under the federal securities laws, that: ("Plaintiff") d eclare, as to the claims asserted I have reviewed a class a Corp. ("Sino-Forest" or the "Company" Milstein Sellers & Toll PLLC as my con es claims against Sino-Forest n as a plaintiff retaining Cohon 2.
-Plaintiff did not purchase plaintiff's counsel or in order to particip the security that is the subject of ate in this private action. this action at the direction of 3.
-Plaintiff is willing to ser- providing testimony at deposition and to ve as a representative party on beh rial, if necessary. alf of the class, including 4.
-My transactions in again.
-SNOFF) during the Class Period of Mar st Sino-Forest Corp. ("Sino-Fores rch 31, 2009 through August 26, 2 DATE TRANSACTION (buy/sell) NO. OF SHARES PRICE PER SHARE DATE TRANSACTION 8-5-2011 Buy • PRICE PER SHARE 5.87 • • •

-6. Plaintiff will not accept any payment for serving as a representative party on behalf of the class beyond plaintiff's pro rata share of any recovery, except such reasonable costs and expenses (including lost wages) directly relating to the representation of the class as ordered or approved by the court.

-I declare under penalty of perjury that the foregoing true and correct.

-Executed this 24Th Day of SEPT.
-2011.
+ON OF PLAINTIFF ERAL SECURITIES LA WS I, DAVID W. LEAPIARD under the federal securities laws, that: , ("Plaintiff") de clare, as to the claims asserted I have reviewed a class action comp.
+Corp. ("Sino-Forest" or the "Company") (OTC: SE Milstein Sellers & Toll PLLC as my counsel. plaint asserting securities NOFF), and wish to join claims against Sino-Forest as a plaintiff retaining Cohon 2.
+Plaintiff did not purchase the securi his action at the direction of Plaintiff is willing to serve as a repr providing testimony at deposition and trial, if nece If of the class, including 4.
+My transactions in against Sino-Forest Corp. ("Sino-Forest" or the "Company") (OTC: SNOFF) during the Class Period of March 31, 2009 through August 26, 2011 were as follows: DATE TRANSACTION (buy/sell) NO. OF SHARES PRICE PER SHARE 8-5-2011 Buy 200 5.87 , - 5.
+During the three years prior to the our served as a representative party for a class in an follows: late of this Certificate, P. y action under the federa laintiff has not sought to serve al scourities laws except as 6.
+Plaintiff will not accept any payme class beyond plaintiff's pro rata share of any recov (including lost wages) directly relating to the repre- court. ery, except such reasons ble costs and expenses I declare under penalty of perjury that the foregoing true and correc ot.
+Executed this 24Th_Day of SEPT.
+Jagard